Gayana-UV/Gayana-UV/README.md

 ### About Me

-  My name is Gayana U V. I am basically from Koppa, Chikkamagalur and presently studying in Mangalore.
-My latest educational qualification is a full time BE in ELectronics and Communication from Yenepoya Institute of Technology, Mangalore that will complete in July-2021.
+  My name is Gayana U V. I am basically from Koppa, Chikkamagalur.
+My latest educational qualification is a full time BE in ELectronics and Communication from Yenepoya Institute of Technology, Mangalore that was completed in July-2021.
 My CGPA out of 10 is 7.8.
 I developed a number of skills and got ample exposure during my internship(s) with TRAINIDENT which lasted totally for 1month(s).
 I worked ardently on the Python and Raspberry Pi.

   ### Skills